dmarinere/learningPCA/README.md

 # learningPCA
-My notes on Learning about PCA on Coursera
+My notes on Learning about Principal Component Analysis on Coursera